 Some polysomnography certificate programs are designed for people who already hold associate or bachelor's degrees in health care but now want to switch fields and enter polysomnography.
 Students without prior health training may consider entry-level certificate or associate degree programs in polysomnographic technology in order to become certified by the BRPT.
 Additional requirements may apply to certain programs, such as CPR certification or polysomnographic observation prior to enrollment.

-Certificate programs, which are shorter and more vocationally oriented than associate programs, may be appealing to students interested in entering the workforce quickly.
+Certificate programs, which are shorter and more vocationally oriented than are associate programs, may appeal to students interested in entering the workforce quickly.
 A broader education is available through associate degree programs, which combine vocational preparation, general education coursework, and development of practical skills such as information interpretation and research methods.
 Distance education opportunities, such as online or hybrid programs, could appeal to students currently working as health professionals.
 Some programs may require overnight clinical experiences that could pose difficulties for full-time employees.

-Schools with extensive clinical facilities may offer students more observational and hands-on opportunities.
+Schools with extensive clinical facilities may offer students more observational and hands-on experience opportunities.
 Students may also consider the on-campus availability of monitoring devices which measure respiration, brain activity and eye movement.
 Some programs include training in such devices in their curricula, while others do not offer on-campus access to equipment.